nealcaren/SOCI101/_sources/applications/snap.md

 ## Requirements

-* One page reflection on experiences.
 * Grocery list, including items and cost.
 * Meal plan for one week for one adult and one child.
+* One paragraph reflection on experiences.
 * No late assignments will be accepted.

 ## Grading